MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2014-release-notes.md

 ## SQL Server Service Pack 1 (SP1)

 SQL Server 2014 SP1 contains fixes provided in SQL Server 2014 CU 1 up to and including CU 5, as well as a rollup of fixes previously shipped in SQL Server 2012 SP2.
-For highlights of the release, read the Knowledge Base Article for Microsoft SQL Server 2014 SP1.

 >[NOTE] If your SQL Server instance has SSISDB catalog enabled, and if you get an installation error when you upgrade to SP1, follow the instructions described for this issue on [Error 912 or 3417 when you install SQL Server 2014 SP1](https://support.microsoft.com/help/3018269/error-912-or-3417-when-you-install-sql-server-2014-sp1-build-12-0-4050/).

-SQL Server 2014 SP1 contains fixes provided in SQL Server 2014 CU 1 up to and including CU 5, as well as a rollup of fixes previously shipped in SQL Server 2012 SP2.
-For highlights of the release, read the Knowledge Base Article for Microsoft SQL Server 2014 SP1.

 ### Download pages and more information for SP1